pinobatch/little-things-nes/mmc3spaminc/README.md

   RAM into $8000-$DFFF.

-Special thanks to Myria, Quietust, and Fiskbit in the NESdev Discord server for helping define the requirements for this test.
+Special thanks to Myria, Quietust, and Fiskbit in the NESdev Discord server for helping define the requirements for this test and to plgDavid for testing it on MMC3 hardware.

 Copyright 2021 Damian Yerrick
 (Insert zlib license here)